Makerspace-Antwerpen/esp32-klankentapper/documentation/data_processing.md

 # Data processing

 This document possesses some tutorials on how to process/visualize your Klankentapper data via a Raspberry Pi.
-We will provide links to the original websites if you want to setup these softwares yourself.
+We will provide links to the original websites if you want to setup these applications yourself.

 ![Visualisation](/documentation/imgs/visualisation.png)